Analytic Mutual Information in Bayesian Neural Networks: Information-Theoretic Formulation of Bayesian Neural Networks

 \section{Information-Theoretic Formulation of Bayesian Neural Networks}

 For simplicity, throughout this paper, we consider a classification problem with a Bayesian neural network approximated by Monte-Carlo (MC) dropouts \cite{srivastava2014dropout, gal2016dropout}.
 However, we note that our analytic framework does not have to be confined to the dropout regime.
-For example, our proposed framework can also be generalized to Gaussian process \cite{williams1998bayesian, rasmussen2006gaussianprocessesformachinelearning, milios2018dirichlet} or Laplace approximation-based neural network \cite{kristiadi2020being}.
+For example, our proposed framework can also be generalized to Gaussian process \cite{williams1998bayesian, rasmussen2006gaussianprocessesformachinelearning, milios2018dirichlet} or to leverage Laplace approximation in neural network \cite{kristiadi2020being, daxberger2021laplace}.

 In an information-theoretic point of view, we can simplify the Bayesian neural network $\Phi\left(\cdot,\omega\right)$ with stochastic model parameters $\omega$ as an encoder-decoder communication channel.
 Given the data $\mathbf{x}$, the sender sends a message $\left(\mathbf{x},\omega \right)$ equipped with model parameters $\omega$ through the Bayesian channel, then the receiver receives a message $Y\left(\mathbf{x},\omega\right)$ through the decoder.
 Figure \ref{fig:bayesian_channel} illustrates a diagram in this communication process.